MaHappyCode/MaHappyCode/README.md

 - 👋 Hi, I’m @MaHappyCode
-- 🚨 Note that Im sorting my files that is why there areny many repository uploaded at the moment!
+- 🚨 Note that Im sorting my files that is why there are no many repository uploaded at the moment!
 - 👀 I’m interested in ... learning diffrent typ of languages within codeing.
 - 🌱 I’m currently learning ...
 Backen!
 - what i've learnt so far.....